Gothic Quarter Walking Tour, Barcelona

 3) Casa de l'Ardiaca (Archdeacon's House)

-Despite its location in one of the busiest tourist squares in Barcelona, entry into the building is free, and the inner courtyard exudes a surprising tranquility, making it one of the most evocative spaces in the city.
-The courtyard showcases exquisite tile work, and at its center, a tall and graceful palm tree towers above a flower-adorned fountain.
-This fountain holds a curious tradition: on Corpus Christi Day in June, it supports an impressive spectacle known as "l'ou com balla" or "the dancing egg," where eggs are made to bob atop jets of water in various locations across the city.
+Despite its location in one of the busiest tourist areas of Barcelona, entry to the building is free.
+The inner courtyard exudes a surprising tranquility, making it one of the most evocative spaces in the city.
+The courtyard showcases exquisite tile work, and at its center, you can see a tall, graceful palm tree towering above a flower-adorned fountain.
+This fountain holds a curious tradition: on Corpus Christi Day in June, it hosts an impressive spectacle known as "the dancing egg," featuring eggs bobbing atop jets of water.

 Tip:

-At the front entrance of the Casa, look out for what may well be the most attractive letter box you've ever seen!
-Crafted from marble and created in 1895 by Lluís Domènech i Montaner for the Lawyer's Professional Association, it holds a symbolic meaning.
+At the front entrance of the House, look out for what may well be the most attractive letterbox you've ever seen!
+Crafted from marble and created in 1895 by Lluís Domènech for the Bar Association of Barcelona, it holds a symbolic meaning.
 Doves represent the lofty flight towards justice, while turtles symbolize the slow pace of administrative procedures.

 4